Jump to main content

 Bicycle parking

-You can bring luggage free of charge on buses, light rail and boats.
-By luggage we mean simple and easy-to-carry items such as a backpack, suitcase, bag, skis and sledges.
+You can bring luggage free of charge on buses, the Bergen Light Rail and boats.
+By luggage, we mean simple and manageable things like backpacks, suitcases, bags, skis and tray sledges.

-- The luggage must not block doors, aisles or emergency exits.
+• The luggage must not obstruct or bother other passengers, or block doors, aisles and emergency exits.

-The driver or crew decides if there is enough space on board.
+The driver or crew decide whether there is space.

-Please see the Transport Regulations for information about items that are not allowed on board.
+Check the transport regulations for information about which items are not permitted.

 Luggage space on buses

-Most of our buses do not have luggage compartments under the bus.
-These buses have step-free entrances at both the front and rear doors, to ensure easy access for passengers who need it.
-Inside the bus, there is a limited area called the flexible area for wheelchairs, strollers, bicycles and luggage.
-If securing equipment is available, you must use it to secure your luggage.
+Most of our buses do not have luggage compartments under the vehicle.
+These buses have step-free access at both the front and rear, to cater to the needs of people who require step-free access.
+Inside the buses there is a dedicated area, known as a flex area, for wheelchairs, prams/pushchairs, bicycles and luggage.
+Where securement systems are available, you should use them to secure your luggage.

 Other information about the public transportation